adieyal/sd-dynamic-prompts/README.md

 The combinatorial batches slider lets you repeat the same set of prompts a number of times with different seeds.
 The default number of batches is 1.

+## Fixed seed
+Select this if you want to use the same seed for every generated image.
+If there are no wildcards then all the images will be identical.
+It is useful if you want to test the effect of a particular modifier.
+For example:

+	A photo of a beautiful day in the park, __filmtype__

+That way you can isolate the effect of each film type on a particular scene.

 ## Magic Prompt
 Using [Gustavosta](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion)'s MagicPrompt model, automatically generate neww prompts from the input.
 Trained on 80,000 prompts from [Lexica.art](lexica.art), it can help give you interesting new prompts on a given subject.
 Here are some automatically generated variations for "dogs playing football":